 - Stir in the egg yolks until well blended.

 - Stir the buttermilk and soda mixture, along with the vanilla, into the egg yolk mixture.
 Blend thoroughly.

 - Stir the flour and spice mixture into this batter, beating thoroughly.

 - Fold the egg whites gently but thoroughly into the batter.

 - Pour the batter into the prepared pan, levelling the top a bit with a knife.

 - Bake in the preheated oven for 25 to 30 minutes, or until a skewer inserted in the centre of the cake comes out clean.

 - If you plan to remove the cake from the baking pan, cool in the pan for ten minutes before turning out and cooling on a wire rack.
 Otherwise just allow the cake to cool in the pan.
-(If I make the cake in a square pan I serve it cut in squares straight from the pan.
-If I use a round pan, I generally remove the cake and serve it from a serving plate.)

 - When completely cool you can frost with your favourite buttercream or spiced icing.
 Browned butter icing is also very nice with this cake.